'90 Ford

 Monday, June 21, 2021

 When the X5 blew up on Daniel's big road trip, we licensed and insured this truck in a hurry and towed the car trailer over to Federal Way (across the State) to pick up the (literally steaming) POS.
 This is still a nice truck, but it is a bit underpowered for this kind of thing, if there are mountain passes involved.
 Regardless, it did the job without complaint.
-(Daniel continued his trip in the V10, which otherwise would have been tapped for the job.
+(Daniel and friends continued their trip in the V10, which otherwise would have been tapped for the towing job.
 Taking the camper off the Dodge is just too much work, and slow, hence using this truck.
 We were in a hurry to accomplish the rescue.)
 The 7-pin connector at the hitch was corroded and did not work at first, but a wire-brushing and treating with De-Ox-It fixed that.

 Towing like that we were getting in the 11MPG range.
 Not great, but it was hard work.